What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • Getting off the beaten track: With such a vast area, getting off the beaten track is easy given the right amount of time and money.
 One such area is the Bird's Head Peninsula of West Papua, the Indonesian part of New Guinea (aka Irian Jaya), for which Marc Todts has contributed an excellent summary - click here to see it.

-• Money: ATMs in major cities and islands, take supply of cash out to further islands with you.
-In Kuta (Bali) exchange rip-off is very frequent and for that reason it is best to use your ATM card
+• Money: ATM's commonplace in populous or tourist areas and in most cities and islands, take supply of cash out to further islands with you.

-• Getting around: Getting around depends on the island.
-On major islands such as Java, it's a breeze.
-Off the beaten track in Kalimantan or West Papua there are few roads.
+• Getting around depends on the island.
+On major islands such as Java or anywhere tourists normally go, it's a breeze.
+Off the beaten track in Kalimantan or West Papua there are few roads and options are more limited.

 • Train services available only in Java and parts of Sumatra.
-Several trains run between Jakarta and Surabaya.
-Some trains are comfortable (AC sleepers), others not so and prices for different classes and trains vary enormously.
+Several trains run between Jakarta, Yogyakarta and Surabaya.
+Most trains are comfortable (AC sleepers), however prices for different classes and trains vary enormously.
+Take the train in Java as much as possible, go out of your way to take the train.
+Traffic is awful in West and Central Java to where a short journey on a map can take all day.

 • Boats to get from island to island.
 Since you have to cross water, travel can be time consuming.
 PELNI, the state owned shipping company has numerous vessels, operating on about two week loop schedules.
 Ships are AC and first class cabins have TV and privacy.
 Timetables on line.
 There are places on yachts, normally heading from Bali to Komodo.
 Off the beaten track, inter-island exploring can be expensive and time consuming especially in Maluku (spice islands).